-What is VR and how is it carving a new path for Pharmaceutical and Healthcare Video production?
+What is VR, and how is it carving a new path?

 VR Videos for Pharma agencies.
 Virtual reality computer-generated environment

 Virtual reality is a computer-generated environment that lets you experience a different reality.
 The user puts on a headset that fits around their eyes & ears.
 Then the headset visually separates you from whatever space you're physically occupying.
 Visuals and experiences are fed to you through the headsets.
 With VR you can virtually hike the Grand Canyon, tour the Louvre, experience a movie as if you are part of it, and immerse yourself in a video game without leaving your couch.